Golf Simulator Cost Calculator – How much do Golf Simulators Cost?

 Again, you could make this simulator setup cheaper by using a PC you already own.
 I made my own enclosure and found it quite straight forwards but if you’d like to buy a pre-designed enclosure then check out the DIY enclosure from Carl’s which you can combine with their Premium Impact Screen.

-Uneekor Qed Data
+Uneekor QED Data

 Mid Price Package Deal Example